 - C. Planted area.
-At least 50% of the total parkway area required for a given project must be comprised of plant material. - Materials.
+At least 50% of the total parkway area required for a given project must be comprised of plant material. - 1.
+Materials.
 Permitted materials include groundcovers, turf or turf substitutes, and shrubs or low perennials that are lower than 2.5 feet in height at full maturity. - a.
 Plant material shall not exceed a height of two 2 feet within 5 feet of a driveway/curb cut. - b.
 All plant material shall be native or climate appropriate and have a water use rating of Moderate, Low or Very-Low as defined by Water Use Classification of Landscape Species (WUCOLS) for the region.
 Plant water use requirements may be relaxed to maximize the efficiency of parkway stormwater capture systems per approval by the Director of Public Works. - c.
 Plants with spines or thorns shall not be planted adjacent to any walkways or curbs. - d.
 Edible plants are not permitted in parkways. - e.
 Artificial turf is not permitted in parkways. - 2.
 Material removal.
 When removing existing plant material like turf grass from a parkway, there shall be no damage to the street tree roots.
 Parkway improvements involving excavation within an existing tree's root zone must be consistent with the City's Tree Protection Guidelines.
 Root pruning, if required and approved by Public Works, must be overseen by a Certified Arborist.
 Excavation within a tree's root zone must be replanted immediately to prevent the tree roots from exposure and undo harm. - D. Non-vegetative area.
-Up to 50% of the parkway area may be organic or inorganic cover.
-This area may include Step-out Strips, Access Ways, or other portions of the parkway where plant material is not desired. - Materials.
-Permitted materials include permeable pavers, decomposed granite, gravel, rocks, or mulch. - a.
-Plant Material shall not be placed within 24 inches of tree trunks and shall not run off into the street. - b.
+Up to 50% of the parkway area may be organic or inorganic cover. - Materials.
+Permitted materials include permeable pavers, decomposed granite, gravel, rocks, or mulch. - Plant Material shall not be placed within 24 inches of tree trunks and shall not run off into the street. - b.
 Pavers are not allowed within three (3) feet of any public streetlight pole or pull box or other utility facilities.